daniel-lazarev/GUIDE/README.md

 plt.title("Entropy difference, $\\mathcal{X} \\rightarrow \\mathcal{L}$, UKB",size=17)
 plt.show()
 ```
+Other functions and applications can be explored in the Jupyter notebooks and in the paper.

 ### Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your enhancements or bug fixes.